Blog & News

 What does this mean for hundreds of AIM members affected by the tariffs that have either been imposed or put on hold during the past several months?
 It’s impossible to tell – and that’s why the watchword for now is caution.

-The Trump Administration says the tariffs are critical to re-industrializing the country and to providing leverage for ongoing to trade negotiations with individual companies.
-Aides had told the court in recent days that an adverse ruling could weaken the administration’s negotiating position and imperil ongoing talks.
+The administration says the tariffs are critical to re-industrializing the country and to providing leverage for ongoing trade negotiations with individual countries.
+Government lawyers in the Court of International Trade case argued that an adverse ruling could weaken the administration’s negotiating position and imperil ongoing talks.

 But the levies also roiled financial markets, disrupted supply chains and drove a wedge through many long-standing relationships between AIM members and overseas markets.